kcristiano/cf-civicrm/README.md

 ### Contribute

-Please help improve this plugin by using the extension issue queue to report any troubles and to make requests for feature improvements.
-The issue queue is here: https://github.com/mecachisenros/cf-civicrm/issues
+Please help maintain this plugin by using the issue queue to report any troubles and to make requests for feature improvements.
+The issue queue is here: https://github.com/WPCV/cf-civicrm/issues

 Issues submitted to the issue queue will be addressed based on time and interest.
-If you are a developer contributions are welcome.
+If you are a developer, contributions are welcome.